statamic/docs/content/collections/extending-docs/markdown.md

 Under the hood, we're using the [league/commonmark](https://commonmark.thephpleague.com/) package which supports all sorts of customization using extensions.

 You may add an extension with the `addExtension` or `addExtensions` methods.
-Either return an extension instance, or an array of them.
+For example, in the `boot` method of your `AppServiceProvider`, return an extension instance, or an array of them.

 ``` php
 Markdown::addExtension(function () {